Power-tile/sidpac-coding-challenge/README.md

 - Flight Search (public)
   - GET `/api/flights/planning` — Search and return priced trips by airline (public)

+### Error Responses

+The API returns appropriate HTTP status codes for different scenarios:

+- **404 Not Found**: Returned when requesting a resource that doesn't exist
+  - `GET /api/flights/{id}` — When flight ID doesn't exist
+  - `GET /api/flights/airline/{code}` — When airline code doesn't exist
+- **401 Unauthorized**: Returned when authentication is required but not provided
+- **403 Forbidden**: Returned when user lacks permissions for the requested operation
+- **400 Bad Request**: Returned for invalid request data or parameters

 ### Permissions model
 - Only one role exists: ADMIN.